About Masters Swim

 Pricing: Learn more about workouts how we run our sessions.

-Menlo Masters is part of the US Masters Swimming association, which means all members must be registered with USMS for insurance purposes.
+Menlo Masters is part of the US Masters Swimming association.
 Your USMS card is required to participate in Masters swimming events and you receive the benefits of regional and national news about Masters swimming.
 You may register directly on their website at www.usms.org/reg/

 Our Master Swim Coaches